kim366/Pathplanning/README.md

 Download the [Catch Single Include File](https://github.com/philsquared/Catch/blob/master/single_include/catch.hpp) and put the path to the contatining folder into the `CPLUS_INCLUDE_PATH` environment variable (separated by a semicolon).
 If using Visual Studio, add the file into the project properties.

-In order to compile the repository simply type `make gui` to build the gui application and `make tst` to build the unit tests.
-If using MinGW, use `mingw32-make` instead of `make`.
+In order to compile the repository simply type `make bld/gui` to build the gui application and `make bld/test` to build the unit tests.
+If using MinGW, do `mingw32-make` instead of `make`.